SSL4EO-L: Datasets and Foundation Models for Landsat Imagery: Experimental setup

 \section{Experimental setup}

-For pre-training we conduct experiments similar to those performed in SSL4EO-S12~\cite{wang2022ssl4eo} for each sensor in the dataset described in Section~\ref{sec:pretraining-dataset}.
+For pre-training we conduct experiments similar to those performed in SSL4EO-S12~\cite{wang2022ssl4eo} for each sensor/product in the dataset described in Section~\ref{sec:pretraining-dataset}.
 We pre-train various ResNet~\cite{he2016deep} and ViT~\cite{dosovitskiy2020image} backbones initialized with ImageNet weights using the SimCLR~v1~\cite{chen2020simple} and MoCo~v2~\cite{chen2020improved} SSL methods.
-During pre-training we use the same default augmentations and hyperparameters as SimCLR and MoCo with a couple exceptions.
+RGB ImageNet weights are repeated (RGBRGB\ldots) and scaled (\(3/C\) for \(C\) channels) in the first convolutional layer in order to handle multispectral images.
+During pre-training we use the same default augmentations and hyperparameters as SimCLR and MoCo with a couple of exceptions.
 As saturation and hue are undefined for multispectral imagery, we skip these parts of color jitter.
 Instead, we use the random season contrast technique proposed by \citet{manas2021seasonal} by utilizing 2 randomly sampled multitemporal images from the same location as the augmented views.
 Additionally, although grayscale is undefined for multispectral imagery, we take the average of all bands to compute random grayscale images.
 We pre-train each model for 200 epochs using a batch size of 1024.
 All pre-training experiments are performed on a GPU cluster, with 80 GB of memory per GPU.
-Each experiment takes anywhere from 15–40~hrs depending on the number of spectral bands and model size, each trained in parallel on 4\(\times\) GPUs, for a total of \(\sim\)4K GPU hours including hyperparameter tuning.
+Each experiment takes anywhere from 15--40~hrs depending on the number of spectral bands and model size, each trained in parallel on 4\(\times\) GPUs, for a total of \(\sim\)\,4K GPU hours including hyperparameter tuning.